 The Council's March 2019 Executive also approved the business plan to set up of a Wholly Owned housing company (WOC) to provide a supply of market rent properties.
 The creation of the WOC allows Stevenage Borough Council to influence the private rented market in order to provide an alternative to what the market is currently offering in terms of quality and assurance of tenure.
-The business plan anticipates that the WOC will be able to make a contribution to the General Fund after the third year of trading.
+The business plan anticipates that the WOC will be able to make a contribution to the General Fund after the third year of trading, this is currently being reviewed.